hongseok-yang/probprog17/README.md

 ## 5. Group Project

+#### Objectives

 The group project is a crucial part of this course.
 2-3 students should form a project group, and they have to follow either Track A or Track B:

-1. Track A: A group develops an interesting application of Anglican or other probabilistic programming languages.
+1. **Track A**: A group develops an interesting application of Anglican or other probabilistic programming languages.
 The members of the group may attempt to find an efficient encoding of a highly complex probabilistic model (such as sequence memoizer) in Anglican,  or they may try to find a novel use of probabilistic programming for solving well-known existing problems (such as figuring out secret key in some security protocol).
-2. Track B: A group does small-scale research on probabilistic programming.
+2. **Track B**: A group does small-scale research on probabilistic programming.
 The members of the group may choose to study a recent result on probabilistic programming or a related area and attempt to extend the result.
 Or they may consider a research question on probabilistic programming and try to come up with an answer.
 We will suggest a few results and questions, although members of each group are free to choose one for themselves.

 #### Concrete Tasks

 1. Form a group and email it to both Byungsu and Hongseok.
 [Deadline: 24:00 on Sept 11].
-2. Three evening meetings with Hongseok on Sep 21-22, Oct 26-27 and Nov 09-10.
+2. Actively participation in three evening meetings with Hongseok on Sep 21-22, Oct 26-27 and Nov 09-10.
 3. Presentation and demonstration.
 4. Project report.